mxk/windows-secure-group-policy/README.md

    get in each other's way sometimes.
-2. **Some settings that show up as disabled, but have extra options, must actually be enabled!** For example, "Allow Cloud Search" can be disabled, or it can be enabled with the extra option set to "Disable Cloud Search".
-If you do the latter and then re-open the setting, you'll see that it actually shows up as disabled.
+2. **Some settings that show up as disabled, but have extra options, must actually be enabled!** For example, "Allow Cloud Search" can be disabled, or enabled with the extra option set to "Disable Cloud Search".
+If you do the latter and then re-open the setting, it will show up as disabled.
 However, if you compare LGPO text exports of the resulting Registry.pol files, you'll notice that disabling the setting manually causes the associated value (SpynetReporting) to be deleted, whereas enabling it and setting the option to "Disable Cloud Search" sets the value to DWORD:0, which is what we want.
    If you find any of this confusing, I personally like to imagine myself slowly strangling the people who designed and implemented this stuff.
 Try it...
 It's very therapeutic.
+Here's a (possibly incomplete) list of such settings:
+   * Allow Cloud Search
+   * Join Microsoft MAPS
+   * Limit Enhanced diagnostic data to the minimum required by Windows Analytics

 The following table describes all CSE GUIDs referenced by this GPO: